• Skip to primary navigation

 Make the cake batter

-To a medium bowl, add all-purpose flour, sugar, cinnamon, grated nutmeg, all-spice, salt, and baking powder.
+To a large mixing bowl, add all-purpose flour, sugar, cinnamon, grated nutmeg, allspice, salt, and baking powder.

-To the same bowl, add non-dairy milk (we use almond milk), oil (we use canola oil), vanilla extract, grated ginger, and stir with a spoon/spatula until barely combined (15 seconds).
-Don't over-mix it.
+Now add non-dairy milk (we use almond milk), oil (we use canola oil), vanilla extract, and grated ginger, and stir with a spoon/spatula until barely combined (15 seconds).
+Don’t over-mix it.

-Note: overmixing will activate the flour gluten and make your cake denser and less fluffy, so try to mix as little as possible.
+Note: overmixing will activate the flour gluten and make your cake denser and less fluffy, so mix as little as possible.
+We do not recommend using an electric mixer for this recipe.

 Add the grated carrots